It's also used for other types of long-standing pain when weaker painkillers no longer work.

-Morphine is not usually recommended for breastfeeding women.
-Small amounts of morphine pass into breast milk and cause breathing problems in the baby.
+Morphine is not usually recommended if you're breastfeeding.
+Small amounts of morphine pass into breast milk and can cause breathing problems in the baby.

 Cautions with other medicines

-Some medicines and morphine interfere with each other and increase the chances of you having side effects.
+Some medicines and morphine interfere with each other and increase the chance that you will have side effects.